SweetySeelam2/Fraud-Detection-Explainability/README.md

 ---

-## © Copyright

-**© 2025 Sweety Seelam.
-All Rights Reserved.**
-All content, models, dashboards, code, and visuals are the intellectual property of Sweety Seelam.
-No reuse, redistribution, or commercial adaptation is permitted without explicit written consent.
+## 🔒 Proprietary & All Rights Reserved

+© 2025 Sweety Seelam.
+This work is proprietary and protected by copyright.
+All content, models, code, and visuals are © 2025 Sweety Seelam.
+No part of this project, app, code, or analysis may be copied, reproduced, distributed, or used for any purpose—commercial or otherwise—without explicit written permission from the author.

+For licensing, commercial use, or collaboration inquiries, please contact: LinkedIn | Email: sweetyseelam2@gmail.com

 ---